-Cats might seem super independent, but they have social, mental and physical needs just like any other pet.
-As such, it’s best that your cat has some company at least once every day in order to remain happy, safe and healthy.
+Cats may seem independent, but they have social, mental and physical needs just like any other pet.
+It’s best not to leave a cat alone for longer than 8-10 hours a day: a cat must have company at least once every day in order to remain happy and healthy.

 You should never leave your cat alone for longer than a day, because:

 - Cats need mental and physical stimulation

 Both mental and physical stimulation are super important for your cat.
 If you have to be out at work during the day, provide your cat with plenty of safe, stimulating activities to do.

 This includes access to platforms at various heights (vertical space is as important to a cat as horizontal space), scratching posts, puzzle games and secure spots to hide and sleep.
 Packing boxes make great cat mazes, and you can change the design whenever you get a new delivery.

 A cat sitter is also a great option if you work full-time.
 Your sitter can drop by once or twice during the day to play with and cuddle your kitty.

 Some cats might seem aloof, but they really do miss you when you aren't home and show their love in subtle ways.
 Notice that your cat always tends to be in the same room as you, or rubs their cheek on your hand, or sleeps at your feet?

 Cats certainly need free access to their own space, but they also need contact every day.
 Aside from a pet sitter, having the television or radio on with soft volume while you are out during the day helps to create a feeling of someone being at home.
 Another option might be to introduce another cat to your household.
 But only do this after carefully considering the implications of owning two pets and whether this would be the right choice for your cat.